LuRsT/txt2bootstrap/docs/source/index.rst

     git clone https://github.com/LuRsT/txt2bootstrap
     python setup.py install

-Threre's no requirement, unless you want to view markdown or ReST files, which if you do, you'll need to install each needed module::
+Threre's no requirement, unless you want to view Markdown or ReST files, which if you do, you'll need to install each needed module::

     Markdown files -> Markdown
     ReST files     -> docutils

-If you don't have any of them, the script will fallback to simple text, printing it directly (if there's any html, it will be shown prettier by your browser).
+If you don't have any of them, the script will fallback to simple text, printing it directly inside the template with bootstrap included.

-If you have a problem with the selected browser, change the env var
-$BROWSER to the browser that you want to be opened.

 How to use
 ----------